croit/grafana-dashboards/README.md

 ```
 sudo docker run --net=host -d --name=grafana -e "GF_SECURITY_ADMIN_PASSWORD=<set-grafana-password-here>" grafana/grafana
 ```
+Grafana will be available on port 3000 by default.
 Replace the password for the initial Grafana admin user.
 See [Grafana documentation](http://docs.grafana.org/installation/docker/) for further options.

 You can also use your existing Grafana instance, these dashboards require Grafana 4.5 or later and access to port 23647 of the croit management server.